symfony/symfony-docs/performance.rst

 The class loader used while developing the application is optimized to find new and changed classes.
 In production servers, PHP files should never change, unless a new application version is deployed.
-That's why you can optimize Composer's autoloader to scan the entire application once and build a "class map", which is a big array of the locations of all the classes and it's stored in ``vendor/composer/autoload_classmap.php``.
+That's why you can use `Composer's autoloader optimization` to scan the entire application once and build a "class map", which is a big array of the locations of all the classes and it's stored in ``vendor/composer/autoload_classmap.php``.